clockspot/arduino-clock/README.md

 * Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).
 * When the alarm sounds, press any button to snooze it, or briefly hold any button to silence it (it will give a short beep, and the display will blink once).
-* **Skip** will silence the next alarm in advance — useful if you’re taking a day off, or you wake up before your alarm.
+* **Skip** silences the next alarm in advance – useful if you’re taking a day off, or you wake up before your alarm.
 In the [options menu](#options-menu), you can program the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back on.
 The [Alt button](#the-alt-button) can be set to toggle the skip setting.

 ### Countdown Timer